 If you are wanting to make an art out of roasting you may want to look for a quieter machine so you can hear the first and second cracks and know exactly what stage your roast is at.
 Similarly you may want to opt for a machine that allows you to see the beans easily.

-The nuvo roaster is a korean-made hand roaster.
+The Nuvo roaster is a korean-made hand roaster.
 You put your green beans in the chamber and hold it over a gas or electric stovetop.
-Once it heats up you shake it, listening for the first crack and when the beans reach the desired point you empty them through the hollow handle.
+Once it heats up you shake it, listening for the first crack and when the beans reach your desired roast level you empty them through the hollow handle.
 A medium roast generally takes around 10-12 minutes.
 This is a simple and affordable roaster and would be a great step up from using a frypan or popcorn maker.
+If you are looking for an entry level home coffee roaster try the Nuvo coffee roaster.

-The Freshroast is an air roaster that is very simple to use.
-It has 3 different temperature settings and variable fan speed.
+The Fresh Roast is an air roaster that is very simple to use.
+It has 3 different temperature settings and a variable fan speed.
 You can also slightly alter the time it takes to roast allowing you to have some measure of control over your roast.
-It is capable of roasting up to 4oz of beans per batch.
+It is capable of roasting up to 4 oz. of beans per batch.
 The machine itself is very compact and pretty quiet when in use, however due to the smell omitted when roasting it is recommended to use the machine outside or in a well ventilated area.
 This is an ideal machine for beginners as it is easy to use yet allows for some customization.

-The nesco roaster is an air roaster with a powerful agitator which enables it to produce an even roast.
+The Nesco home coffee roaster is an air roaster with a powerful agitator which enables it to produce an even roast.
 It is a very durable and well-made coffee roasting machine that is easy to use.
 The machine features advanced smoke and odor control allowing you to roast inside.
 Roasting time is generally around 20 minutes.
 While it is a great machine it only allows you to vary your roasting time, not temperature or agitation speed.
 This is a good beginner machine for someone who is new to coffee roasting.
+However once again this roaster is often out of stock and a bit hard to get a hold of.

 The Best Home Coffee Roaster